Last updated on June 7th, 2026 at 05:50 am

 You’re in a Chapter 13 bankruptcy.
 You’re locked into a 3–5 year repayment plan.
 You want to sell your house.

-Here’s what every legal website won’t tell you clearly: Courts actually *like* when debtors sell homes during Chapter 13.
+Here’s what every legal website won’t tell you clearly: courts actually prefer when debtors sell homes during Chapter 13.
 Why?
 Because selling often means paying creditors faster, which is literally what Chapter 13 is designed to do.

 How Selling Works During Chapter 13